nyu-systems/gauntlet/README.md

 ##  Requirements
 This repository run best with a recent version of Ubuntu (18.04+).
 The minimum required Python version is 3.6 ([f-strings](https://www.python.org/dev/peps/pep-0498/)).

 All tools require `p4c` to be installed.
 The fuzz tester and P4-to-Z3 converter are also p4c extensions which need to be copied or symlinked into the `extensions` folder of the compiler.
-The `install.sh` contains detailed command instructions.
-Most dependencies can be installed by running `./install.sh` in the source folder (**Careful**, the installation assumes root privileges and installs several large packages).
+The `do_install.sh` contains detailed command instructions.
+Most dependencies can be installed by running `./do_install.sh` in the source folder (**Careful**, the installation assumes root privileges and installs several large packages).

 To check whether everything has been installed correctly you can run `python3 -m pytest test.py -vrf`.
 This will take about 30 minutes.

 ###  Frameworks for model-based testing
 Model-based testing requires a full test harness.
 Gauntlet currently supports the [bmv2 simple-switch](https://github.com/p4lang/behavioral-model) and the Tofino packet test framework.
-The behavioral model can be installed running the installation script with the option `./install.sh INSTALL_BMV2=ON`.
+The behavioral model can be installed running the installation script with the option `./do_install.sh INSTALL_BMV2=ON`.

 The Tofino test framework requires access to the SDK and a manual setup.
 Gauntlet's scripts assume that the folder is installed under `tofino/bf_src`.
 We typically run the installation script as `./tofino/bf_src/p4studio_build/p4studio_build.py --use-profile p416_examples_profile`.